vivianmiranda/cocoa3_testing/README.md

 Finally, go to a browser and type `http://localhost:8080/?token=XXX`, where `XXX` is the previously saved token.

+PS: The docker container also has the conda environment `cocoalite` that is useful in the rare case someone want to install Cocoa via the slow/not-advisable instructions on section [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache)

 ### Miniconda Installation <a name="overview_miniconda"></a>

 Download and run Miniconda installation script (please adapt `CONDA_DIR`):